KyleMardell/freeflow-api/README.md

 ### Database
 When designing the Free Flow app I wanted to create a database schema that left room for stretch goals but also creating a solid schema was imperative.
 With this in mind, I spent a reasonable amount of time to ensure my database schema would not need any corrections once I began to code, as this could take up unnecessary time required to complete rhe project in time.
 I used an example of my previous project database schema and [Excalidraw]() to create my schema and double check it before beginning to code.
 I also used my wireframe designs of each page to understand the fields that would be required in each database model.
 Visualising forms and pages helped to write down the required fields of each model and make sure nothing was missing or overlooked.

-After designing and checking my database schema I only needed 3 custom models or 4 total, including the user model.
-The 3 custom models being project, task and custom task.
+After designing and checking my database schema I only needed 4 custom models or 5 total, including the user model.
+The 4 custom models being profile, project, task and custom task.
 These models would allow plenty of functionality in the app while keeping to the scope of both an MVP and the project time scale.
 I had considered adding more fields to each model as well as other models I could incorporate, but in trying to keep to the scope of the project they seemed unnecessary or simply too ambitious for this project, although I would like to add further features in the future.
 Some of the future features can be found further below.

 The core of the schema is the user.
 I will be using the Django Rest Framework that has user authentication and therefore a user model automatically generated when using Django auth.
-In contrast to my previous projects, I want to make the users first and last name as well as username required, as I may use it when generating reports.
+When implementing the profile model, I wanted a profile instance to be created automatically when a user signs up so every user has a profile.
+This profile will hold information about the user/freelancer or their business and will be primarily used to create a report business header.
 This will provide a more professional look for invoicing or reports.

 The user can create a project that will contain a title, brief, hourly rate and completion date.
 I wanted the app to have a reasonable amount of features without being overloaded with things that are unnecessary or not generally used and therefore wanted to keep the model fields as simple as possible, while still being able to provide the required features.
 I considered adding things such as a client name or contact details, but this type of information can be contained in the brief and allows for more versatility while keeping to a relatively simple model.